From enjoying the beautiful waterfalls of the Niagara Escarpment to the hip art scene downtown, here is our list of the best things to do in Hamilton!

 Plan to see the spectacular Webster’s Falls and Tew’s Falls on the same day as they are both located within the Spencer Gorge Conservation Area.

 Webster’s Falls is the largest of all the falls in Hamilton with a 30-metre crest.
 Tew’s Falls is the tallest at 41 metres.
+They are highlights of Ontario and the Spencer Gorge Conservation Area.

 The other most popular falls are Albion Falls and the Devil’s Punchbowl Falls.